ESSI-Lab/DAB/README.md

 <details>
 	<summary>DAB history and acknowledgments</summary>

-The DAB was initially conceived and is still designed and developed by ESSI-Lab at Institute on Atmospheric Pollution Research (Florence division) of National Research Council of Italy.
+DAB was first conceived and is still maintained and advanced by the ESSI-Lab based at the Florence division of the "Institute of Atmospheric Pollution Research" (IIA) of National Research Council of Italy (CNR).

-DAB implements the **brokering approach** introduced by Stefano Nativi et al. in the position paper: <code><a href="https://ieeexplore.ieee.org/abstract/document/6506981">S. Nativi, M. Craglia and J. Pearlman, "Earth Science Infrastructures Interoperability: The Brokering Approach," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, vol. 6, no. 3, pp. 1118-1129, June 2013, doi: 10.1109/JSTARS.2013.2243113.</a></code> by applying the mediation pattern <code><a href="https://ieeexplore.ieee.org/abstract/document/5200393">S. Nativi and L. Bigagli, "Discovery, Mediation, and Access Services for Earth Observation Data," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, vol. 2, no. 4, pp. 233-240, Dec.
+DAB implements the **data brokering approach** as introduced by Stefano Nativi et al. in the position paper: <code><a href="https://ieeexplore.ieee.org/abstract/document/6506981">S. Nativi, M. Craglia and J. Pearlman, "Earth Science Infrastructures Interoperability: The Brokering Approach," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, vol. 6, no. 3, pp. 1118-1129, June 2013, doi: 10.1109/JSTARS.2013.2243113.</a></code> by applying the mediation pattern <code><a href="https://ieeexplore.ieee.org/abstract/document/5200393">S. Nativi and L. Bigagli, "Discovery, Mediation, and Access Services for Earth Observation Data," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, vol. 2, no. 4, pp. 233-240, Dec.
 2009, doi: 10.1109/JSTARS.2009.2028584.</a></code>

-The DAB software development has been done in the context of numerous European and international projects and initiatives, funded and/or operated by different organizations over the last ten years, including:
+The DAB software has been developed in the context of numerous National, European, and international projects and initiatives, which have been funded and/or operated by different organizations, over the last ten years, including:

 <ul>
  <li>Intergovernmental initiatives